SanderMertens/flecs/Manual.md

 Flecs has been designed to allow applications define logic in a way that can be easily reused across a wide range of projects.
 This however only works if a small but important set of guiding principles is followed.
 As a general rule of thumb, a system should never depend on a _system_ that is not in the same module.
 Modules may import other modules, but should never directly refer systems from that module.
 The reason is, that individual systems are often small parts of a bigger whole that implements a certain _capability_.
 While it is fine to rely on the module implementing that capability, systems should not rely on _how_ that capability is implemented.

 If you find that your application has this need and you cannot work around it, this could be an indication of modules that have the wrong granularity, or missing information in components shared between the modules.

+### Expose features, not systems in modules
+Modules need to expose handles to the things they implement, to let the user interact with the contents of a module.
+A module should however be designed in such a way that it only exposes things that will not break compatibility between the application and the module in the future.
+When a module implements components, this is often not a problem, as component definitions are unlikely to change.
+When a module implements systems, this is less straightforward.

+Modules often organize and define systems in a way so that multiple systems achieve a single feature.
+Only in the case of simple features, will a feature map to a single system.
+The way that systems are mapped to features is implementation specific, and subject to change as the module evolves.
+Therefore, explicitly exposing system handles in a module is generally not a good idea.

+Instead, a module can expose [features](#features) which allow a module to group the systems that belong to a certain feature.
+This way a module can expose a single feature (for example, `CollisionDetection`) and group all systems that belong to that feature (for example, `AddCollider`, `TestColliders`, `CleanCollisions`) under that feature.
+Features are unlikely to change, and thus this ensures that future versions of a module won't break compatibility with the applications that uses it.

 ### Use types where possible
 The sooner you can let Flecs know what entities you will be setting on an entity, the better.
 Flecs can add/remove multiple components to/from your entity in a single `ecs_add` or `ecs_remove` call with types (see `ECS_TYPE`), and this is much more efficient than calling these operations for each individual component.
 It is even more efficient to specify a type with `ecs_new`, as Flecs can take advantage of the knowledge that the entity to which the component is going to be added is empty.